Facing Delays in Property Possession? Know Your Legal Options

 The property description with the number it bears, area, pin code, the property type: flat, plot, agricultural, mode of ownership: purchase, gift, lease, owner’s personal details: Name, age, occupation, parent’s name, proof of property: Title deed, power of attorney, etc. are required at the time of registering the property.

-Procedure for Registration of Property in India in 2023
+Procedure for Registration of Property

 You can download the registration form for your land and the application form, from the website of the concerned authority’s office in the state.
 You can also visit the office and obtain the registration and application form offline.
 Properties in both urban and rural areas come under the jurisdiction of the State Government and are managed under a Tehsil (taluka or mandal).
 The e-registration of property (housing or commercial rental) is also on similar lines.
 The process will only differ if the land is vacant or occupied.